Vets-Who-Code/course-development-guide/README.md

 Follow these five steps:
 -	Identify the learner's needs
--	Write the high-level goals for the training.
+-	Write the high-level goals for the lesson.
 What they are learning, and why is it important.
 -	Decide on the critical content.
 -	Decide the level of learning for that critical content.
 -	Write a specific, observable, and measurable learning objective.